uber/kraken/README.md

 switching to [Makisu](https://github.com/uber/makisu) to improve layer reusability at build time, or tweak compression ratios, as `docker pull` spends most of the time on data decompression.
-- Mutating tags (e.g. updating a `latest` tag) is allowed, however, a few things will not work: tag lookups immediately afterward will still return the old value due to Nginx caching, and replication probably won't trigger.
+- Mutating tags (e.g. updating a `latest` tag) is allowed, however, a few things will not work: tag lookups immediately afterwards will still return the old value due to Nginx caching, and replication probably won't trigger.
 We are working on supporting this functionality better.
 If you need tag mutation support right now, please reduce the cache interval of the build-index component.
 If you also need replication in a multi-cluster setup, please consider setting up another Docker registry as Kraken's